Northwest Cable News

 Northwest Cable News (NWCN) was an American cable news television channel owned by Tegna Media.
 The channel, which launched on December 18, 1995, provided 24-hour rolling news coverage focused primarily on the Pacific Northwest region of the United States (Washington, Oregon, Idaho and northwest Montana).
 The channel was headquartered out of the studio facilities of Tegna-owned NBC affiliate KING-TV (channel 5) in downtown Seattle.
 The channel was available to 2.9 million residents (through both cable television and over-the-air) within the region, and, to a lesser extent, Alaska, Northern California, and other areas of Montana.

 Some of the network's programming was carried on a sister broadcast station KTVB in Boise, during the overnight hours.
 From August 28, 2009 to January 20, 2015, it was also aired over the air on their DT3 subchannel, as well as Cable One.
 It was previously on Cable One until 2003; it was re-added on February 12, 2010.
 On January 20, 2015, a corporate mandate where Gannett became a charter carrier of the Justice Network meant that it was replaced on KTVB-DT3, and it was carried on Dish Network from April 26, 2011 to February 29, 2016, when it was removed per a mutual decision between the two parties.

 On October 28, 2016, Northwest Cable News announced that the channel would shut down on January 6, 2017.
 Approximately 20 employees were affected, and Tegna offered some of them positions at other Tegna stations.
+The final program to air on NWCN was a farewell show "Saying Goodbye to NWCN" (which showcased the network's history) at 6:00 p.m.
+PST.
+After the credits rolled, NWCN officially signed off for the final time at around 6:59 p.m. following a final turn off of the lights in the network's master control operations, resulting in the channel fading to dark.